ordina-jworks/ordina-jworks.github.io/_posts/2019-09-30-experience-agile-2019.md

 If you try to be like everyone else, you'll never be ahead of everyone else!

 You need to experiment, try things out.
 Not just do things because others do them or because you read them in a book.
 You need to find YOUR Agile.
-Don't just copy-past your Agile.
+Don't just copy-paste your Agile.

 ### Workload